The Path of Destiny

 Now that their eyes had adjusted to the light, they crept along the hallway, keeping alert.
 The paintings of legendaries and other pokémon looked strangely spooky in the darkness, and after they passed the row of windows and turned into a new hallway, it was completely dark.

 No one dared produce any sort of light with the thought of ghost pokémon around, but Spark and Alex led the way purely by scent and the feel of the carpet and walls, the humans and other pokémon keeping close behind.
 The jolteon's heart was beginning to hammer in his chest as a shiver raced through his body.
-He'd been in dangerous situations before, but as familiar as he was with human buildings, the thought of having to sneak around an enclosed space where he couldn't use speed to his advantage unnerved him.
+He'd been in dangerous situations before, but as familiar as he was with human buildings, the thought of having to sneak around an enclosed space where he couldn't use his speed to his advantage unnerved him.

 The flames were at a considerable distance, and as they watched, they circled lazily around the room before eventually moving out of sight.